statiagov/gesmew/guides/content/developer/core/shipments.md

 ### The Prioritizer

-A `Gesmew::Stock::Prioritizer` object will decide which `StockLocation` should ship which package from an order.
+A `Gesmew::Stock::Prioritizer` object will decide which `StockLocation` should ship which package from an inspection.
 The prioritizer will attempt to come up with the best shipping situation available to the user.

 By default, the prioritizer will first select packages where the items are on hand.
 Then it will try to find packages where items are backordered.
 During this process, the `Gesmew::Stock::Adjuster` is also used to ensure each package has the correct number of items.

 The prioritizer is also a customization point.
-If you want to customize which packages should take priority for the order during this process, you can override the `sort_packages` method in `Gesmew::Stock::Prioritizer`.
+If you want to customize which packages should take priority for the inspection during this process, you can override the `sort_packages` method in `Gesmew::Stock::Prioritizer`.

 #### Customizing the Adjuster

-The `Adjuster` visits each package in an order and ensures the correct number of items are in each package.
+The `Adjuster` visits each package in an inspection and ensures the correct number of items are in each package.
 To customize this functionality, you need to do two things:

 * Subclass the [Gesmew::Stock::Adjuster](https://github.com/gesmew/gesmew/blob/a55db75bbebc40f5705fc3010d1e5a2190bde79b/core/app/models/gesmew/stock/adjuster.rb) class and override the the `adjust` method to get the desired functionality.
 * Decorate the `Gesmew::Stock::Coordinator` and override the `prioritize_packages` method, passing in your custom adjuster class to the `Prioritizer` initializer.
 For example, if our adjuster was called `Gesmew::Stock::CustomAdjuster`, we would do the following: